eddyyxxyy/ToTemp/docs/source/installation_usage.rst

         aren't greater or lesser than each other, they are indeed equivalents.

-After understanding how comparisions are done, we can now see how the arithmetic operations work.
+After understanding *how comparisions are done*, we can now see **how the arithmetic operations work**.

 **Look at this**: